migtools/volume-snapshot-mover/README.md

 **Note**: these volumeOptions are configured per storageClass.

-For example a CephFS DPA config:
+For example a CephFS DPA config with:
 ```
 apiVersion: oadp.openshift.io/v1alpha1
 kind: DataProtectionApplication